Mission Statement

 $35 registration fee includes:

-• By June 30: Free T-shirt + one pack of guitar strings
+• June 30: Free T-shirt + One Pack Of Free Strings

 Contact Dave Dunavant with any questions: (501) 291-1171 or david@guitarwarsinc.com.